aianisulislam/iControl/README.md

 # iControl
 **Control your Mac from any device.
 Instantly.
-No app.
+No companion app.
 No account.
 No cloud.**
 [![iControl Hero](https://raw.githubusercontent.com/aianisulislam/iControl/gh-pages/docs/hero_composite.png)](https://aianisulislam.github.io/iControl/app.html)

 Open a URL on your phone — you're in.